Ross Tucker: Professional career

-Tucker played in 42 games in his 7-year NFL career, starting 28.

 Washington Redskins

-Tucker signed with the Washington Redskins as an undrafted free agent after the 2001 NFL Draft.
+Tucker signed with the Washington Redskins as an undrafted free agent after the 2001 NFL draft.
 He surprised observers by making the team, even though he suffered a broken hand and a partially torn MCL.
 The next year, he started 7 games at right guard.
 He was waived on October 22, 2002.

 Dallas Cowboys

 The Dallas Cowboys claimed Tucker off waivers on October 23, 2002.
 He started at left guard during the last 7 games of the season in place of an injured Larry Allen.
 On June 5, 2003, he was released after minicamp.

 Buffalo Bills

 Tucker was claimed off waivers by the Buffalo Bills on June 16, 2003, and appeared in 12 games, with five starts at right guard.
 In 2004, he started nine games at left guard and four at center.
 In 2003, he was named to the USA Today All-Joe team.
 After missing minicamps because of offseason back surgery and being limited with injuries, he was cut on September 3, 2005.